sje30/damtp-unix-intro/README.md

 ## Running long jobs elsewhere

 https://www.maths.cam.ac.uk/computing/queuing-system-desktops	describes
 a queuing system available for long jobs in maths.
+(We will use slurm later.)

 # Next steps